aws-samples/aws-modernization-with-quali/content/module2/launch/_index.md

 ---
 The process for an end user to launch a new sandbox from CloudShell Colony is quite simple:

-1. Select the blueprint from the catalog
+1\.
+Select the blueprint from the catalog.

-2. Fill in parameters and duration
+2\.
+Fill in the parameters and duration.

-3. Launch sandbox
+3\.
+Launch the sandbox.